Diocletianic Persecution: Christians in the army

 Saint George before Diocletian.
 A 14th-century mural from Ubisi, Georgia.
 Christian tradition places the martyrdom of St. George, formerly a Roman army officer, in the reign of Diocletian.

-At the conclusion of the Persian wars in 299, co-emperors Diocletian and Galerius traveled from Persia to Syrian Antioch (Antakya).
+At the conclusion of the Persian Wars in 299, the co-emperors Diocletian and Galerius traveled from Persia to Syrian Antioch (Antakya).
 The Christian rhetor Lactantius records that at Antioch some time in 299, the emperors were engaged in sacrifice and divination in an attempt to predict the future.
 The haruspices, diviners of omens from sacrificed animals, were unable to read the sacrificed animals and failed to do so after repeated trials.
 The master haruspex eventually declared that this failure was the result of interruptions in the process caused by profane men.
 Certain Christians in the imperial household had been observed making the sign of the cross during the ceremonies and were alleged to have disrupted the haruspices divination.
-Diocletian, enraged by this turn of events, declared that all members of the court must make a sacrifice.
-Diocletian and Galerius also sent letters to the military command, demanding that the entire army perform the sacrifices or else face discharge.
+Diocletian, enraged by the turn of events, declared that all members of the court had to make a sacrifice.
+Diocletian and Galerius also sent letters to the military command that demanding that the entire army perform the sacrifices or face discharge.
 (Note: Helgeland places the event in 301.

 Barnes argued for a date of 302 or "not long before" in 1976, but accepted a date of 299 in 1981.
 Woods argues for a date of 297, on the grounds that Diocletian and Galerius were both in the area at this time, and because Eusebius's Chronicle associates the persecution with Galerius's defeat by Narseh.
 (For, although Eusebius dates the defeat to 302, it actually occurred in 297.))
 Since there are no reports of bloodshed in Lactantius's narrative, Christians in the imperial household must have survived the event.
 Eusebius of Caesarea, a contemporary ecclesiastical historian, tells a similar story: commanders were told to give their troops the choice of sacrifice or loss of rank.
-These terms were strong—a soldier would lose his career in the military, his state pension and his personal savings—but not fatal.
+The terms were strong since a soldier would lose his career in the military, his state pension and his personal savings, but they were not fatal.
 According to Eusebius, the purge was broadly successful, but Eusebius is confused about the technicalities of the event, and his characterization of the overall size of the apostasy is ambiguous.
 Eusebius also attributes the initiative for the purge to Galerius, rather than Diocletian.